 an employee performance review!"

-No wonder leaders were often hesitant to deliver performance appraisals to team members and team members feared receiving them - most would rather pull their own tooth out than have to endure the annual employee performance review!
+No wonder leaders are often hesitant to deliver performance appraisals to team members and team members fear receiving them.
+Most people would rather pull their own tooth out than have to endure the annual employee performance review!
 And some of that is due to the psychological principle called loss aversion.

 Fortunately, in recent times, the ways in which appraisals are conducted, have under-gone some major re-thinking.